We will be closed on Saturday, October 30th, and will reopen Wednesday, November 3rd.

 Support Those Currently Serving

-You might feel there isn’t much you can do to assist those serving in our military, especially if they are deployed.
+You might feel there isn?t much you can do to assist those serving in our military, especially if they are deployed.
 However, one of the best ways you can help is to let them know they are appreciated.
-Good, old-fashioned snail mail is a great way to reach out with those on duty, both here and abroad.
+Good, old-fashioned snail mail is a great way to reach out to those on duty, both here and abroad.
 You can write a letter, send a card, or have your kids send artwork.

 Another great option is putting together a care package.
 You can assemble some entertaining diversions, such as books, movies, or cards; non-perishable snacks like sunflower seeds and jerky; or include personal items, such as pain relief creams, body wash, and lip balm.
 For stateside military, consider baking some homemade goodies, like quick bread, brownies, or candy.
 You can use a USPS military care kitto make boxing things up a breeze, and you can top it off by shippingvia US Wings, who will handle packages to anyone on active-duty for free.